vargash1/Bitwise-Calculator/README.md

 Results will be output in Octal, Decimal, Hexadecimal, and Binary(MSB first).

 ###Bit Rotation
 Bit rotation isn't included by default with Ruby(unlike SHR, SHL, e.t.c).It is done using arrays of binary strings; my solution to this is based on the 2 diagrams at the bottom of [this page](https://en.wikipedia.org/wiki/Circular_shift) However, since my program supports up to 256 bit numbers, then it you should carefully use ROL.
 ROL will rotate these numbers with respect to this.
-That means that if you ROL 1 by 1 will become 2^255.
-I will fix this in the next patch but I intend to completely break down this code and start from scratch!
+That means that if you ROL 1 by 1 it will become 2^255.
+I will fix this in the next patch but I intend to completely break down this code and provide a more well structured solution.

 ###Examples
 Here are some screengrabs that will provide a visual on what you are to expect and some clarification on instructions.